 Rocket Mortgage launched in 2015 as the face of Quicken Loans’ online mortgage application.
-It has its own website and landing page, but has the same underwriting standards as Quicken Loans.
-The main draw of Rocket Mortgage is that the entire mortgage process takes place online.
+It is now largely integrated with Quicken, along with having the same underwriting standards.
+The main draw of Rocket Mortgage is that the entire mortgage process can take place online.
 Customers can complete the application without speaking to a single service representative.
 However, the option to speak to a representative is available.

-Headquartered in Detroit, Michigan, Quicken Loans is the largest online mortgage lender, according to National Mortgage News.
-Founded in 1985, the company has grown to originating 512,309 loans in 2015 alone.
-Total loan volume was $74,636,124,000 in 2015, according to the Consumer Financial Protection Bureau.
+Headquartered in Detroit, Quicken Loans is the largest online mortgage lender, according to National Mortgage News.
+Founded in 1985, the company has grown to originating 375,656 loans in 2019 alone.

 While Rocket Mortgage is marketed as an online-only service, with the option to call or chat online if you choose, you can also apply for a mortgage from Quicken Loans directly.
 Just like Rocket Mortgage, the process is done remotely, but relies more on phone if you choose this option.

 What sets Quicken and Rocket Mortgage apart from the competition is “YOURgage,” a feature which allows you to pick your mortgage term for a fixed-rate loan.
 This unique product allows you to choose a term from 8 to 30 years, whatever works best for you.
 When you apply for a loan, you can see how your payments would change if you adjust term, rate or closing costs.